remnawave/panel/docs/installation/env-variables.md

 :::

 `WEBHOOK_SECRET_HEADER` is used to sign the webhook payload.
-It Must be at least 32 characters long.
+It must be at least 32 characters long.
 Only a-z, 0-9, A-Z are allowed.

 You can use the following command to generate secrets: